photoprism/photoprism-docs/docs/developer-guide/vision/caption-generation.md

       Confidence: 10
     ```

-#### Using Model Default Configs ####
+#### Using Default Settings

-You can now use model default configurations even if you have a custom `vision.yml` file.
-This simplifies configuration by allowing you to use default settings for specific model types.
+Even if you have a custom `vision.yml` file, you can choose to use the default settings for one or more model types.
+This simplifies the configuration process, allowing you to customize specific settings only, e.g. for generating captions.

-To use default configs, simply set the `Default` flag to `true` for the model types you want to use with their default settings:
+To use the defaults, simply set the `Default` flag to `true` for the model types you don't want to customize, as shown in the following example:

-!!! example "Using Default Model Configs"
+!!! example "vision.yml"
     ```yaml
     Models:
     - Type: labels